-Matching funds may include an in-kind match of up to 50% of the total match.
-An in-kind match requires valuation documentation and is subject to KOBD's approval.
+Applicant matching funds may include an in-kind match of up to 75% of the total applicant match.
+An inkind match requires valuation documentation and is subject to KOBD's approval.
 For federal grants or federal broadband funding, applicant must check with federal funding source to determine allowability.